 - What is a Tart?

-- Cooking tips and step-by-step instructions to create this excellent Apple Tart with Hazelnut Frangipane
+- Cooking tips and step-by-step instructions

-- What to serve with this apple tart?
+- What to serve with this tart?

 - Can I use another type of apple?

-- Apple Tart with Hazelnut Frangipane
+- Apple Frangipane Tart Recipe

 What is Frangipane?

-There are so many wonderful recipes you can make with puff pastry and this easy apple strudel is one of them.
+There are so many wonderful recipes you can make with puff pastry, and this easy apple strudel is one of them.

 What is a Tart?